lucasjerocha/Text-Mining/README.md

 ---

 This repository serves as a resource for conducting text mining analyses on comments from employees and customers.
 Feel free to explore the code and adapt it to your own text mining tasks.
-If you have any questions or suggestions, please don't hesitate to reach out.
+If you have any questions or suggestions, don't hesitate to reach out.